Chaminade University of Honolulu: Clubs and organizations

 Chaminade students have the opportunity to participate in a variety of clubs and organizations, with over 30 clubs represented on campus.
 Clubs include student government, clubs for specific majors, and a variety of cultural clubs.
 Each year, members of the Samoan, Hawaiian, Micronesian, Tahitian, and Marianas clubs participate in the Pacific Island Review, an event showcasing the traditional ethnic dances of the Pacific Islands.

 Residence halls

 Chaminade offers on and off campus housing facilities for approximately 400 students.
 On-campus dorms include Hale Lokelani, Hale Pohaku and Keiffer Hall.
-Keiffer Hall is the only single sex dorm, offering housing for first-year and upper-class women.
+Keiffer Hall is the only single sex dorm, offering housing for first-year and upper-year women.
 Hale Lokelani and Hale Pohaku are co-ed, suite style dorms available to first-year students (freshman status).
 Off-campus dorms are apartment style living facilities with full kitchens and living rooms.
 The off-campus dorms are intended for upper class students and are within a mile from campus.
 The off-campus facilities are: Waialae Avenue, Date Street and Iolani Terrace.